TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-04-13-how-to-migrate-spaghetti-to-304-symfony-5-controllers-over-weekend.md

 With this approach, we have all we wanted:

-<em class="fas fa-fw mt-4 fa-check text-success"></em> **We can** use Symfony dependency injection, Twig templates, Controller rendering, Symfony Security, Events, Repository, connection to database, `.env`, Flex, Bundles, YAML configs, [local packages](/blog/2020/02/17/local-packages-3-years-later/).
+✅ **We can** use Symfony dependency injection, Twig templates, Controller rendering, Symfony Security, Events, Repository, connection to database, `.env`, Flex, Bundles, YAML configs, [local packages](/blog/2020/02/17/local-packages-3-years-later/).

-<em class="fas fa-fw mt-4 fa-check text-success"></em> **We can to write** any future code as if in any other Symfony application without going back.
+✅ **We can to write** any future code as if in any other Symfony application without going back.

 <br>